White sapote: Health effects

 Several in vitro studies have shown that zapotin has potential anticarcinogenic effects against isolated colon cancer cells.

 The fruit has long been thought to produce drowsiness, as claimed by Francisco Hernández de Toledo in the 16th century, but this may be a misinterpretation of the Nahuatl name of the plant, cochitzapotl (meaning '"sleep-sapote"), as its seeds were processed to produce a poison by the Aztecs, and the seeds and leaves, but not fruit pulp of the plant, contain sleep-inducing compounds.

 Taxonomy

 Unlike the mamey sapote, white sapote is a member of the family Rutaceae, to which citrus belongs.
-The black sapote is also unrelated and is actually a species of persimmon.
-This confusion may be because "sapote" comes from the Nahuatl (Aztec) word tzapotl, used to describe all soft, sweet fruit.
-Commonly grown in northern New South Wales, Australia, and often mistaken for a persimmon, these two fruits are unrelated.